 Your shiny, new instance of Superset should be running, along with a Postgres server to store your data already pre-loaded with the examples that ship with Superset.
 You can access Superset now via your web browser by visiting

 http://localhost:8088.
 Note that many browsers now default to

 https - if yours is one of them, please make sure it uses

 Log in with the default username and password:

 and you should be off to the races!

 The version of Superset you have installed just now should be enough to let you kick the tires in the interface, play with dashboards, charts, and SQL Lab, and generally see what we're up to.
 However, this system is limited in a number of ways - it does not include drivers for many of the databases that Superset supports.
 It stores all of its data locally on your machine, so any charts you create won't be accessible to anyone else outside of your local network.

-If you'd like a more production-ready setup for Superset, we are buildling that hosted cloud solution at Preset as we speak.
-The solution is in beta, and you can sign up to try it out here.
+If you'd like a more production-ready setup for Superset, sign up for a hosted Superset solution here.
 It's a great opportunity for you to help shape this offering, influence our ambitious Superset roadmap, and access Preset’s expertise as an extension of your team.